-4.5.1 Winders are acceptable on private stairways and service stairways provided that all the following conditions are satisfied:

-- a) Riser heights and tread depths on the pitch line comply with Table 6 and Figure 11. - b) Riser height is uniform and the same as that on the adjoining straight flights of stairs. - c) Tread depth on the pitch line is no less than that on adjoining straight flights of stairs. - d) Winders have a uniform taper angle. - e) Consecutive winders do not turn through an angle of more than 180°.
+- 4.5.1 Winders are acceptable on private stairways and service stairways provided that all the following conditions are satisfied: - a) Riser heights and tread depths on the pitch line comply with Table 6 and Figure 11. - b) Riser height is uniform and the same as that on the adjoining straight flights of stairs. - that of calculation the pitch line is no less than that of calculations straight flights of stairs.

-4.5.2 For a stairway width of less than 1000 mm the pitch line shall be located as shown in Figure 18.
-For widths of 1000 mm or more, the pitch line shall be located as shown in Figure 17 (b)).

-4.5.3 BS 585: Part 1 is an acceptable solution for winders on stairways having a width of between 770 and 1200 mm.
+d) Vindenthase a uniform taper angle. - e) Consecutive winders do not turn through an angle of more than 180°. - 4.5.2 For a stairway width of less than 1000 mm the pitch line shall be located as shown in Figure 18.
+For widths of 1000 mm or more, the pitch line shall be located as shown in Figure 17 (b)). - 4.5.3 BS 585: Part 1 is an acceptable solution for winders on stairways having a width of between 770 and 1200 mm.